Maize-meal porridge

 Obesity

-Whilst whole grains have enormous benefits for us, and are not fattening, if you need actually to lose weight you have to get your daily carbohydrate intake below 50g; thus I would not recommend maize-meal porridge, even this made from 100% grain for the obese.
+Whilst whole grains have enormous benefits for us and are not fattening, if you need actually to lose weight you have to get your daily carbohydrate intake below 50g.
+Thus I would not recommend maize-meal porridge, even this wholegrain grits for the obese; or a very small helping.

 Why whole-grain is better is a question everyone should be able to answer.